M1128 mobile gun system: Retirement

 In May 2021, the Army announced they would divest all mobile gun systems by the end of 2022.
 The decision was made following an analysis that found its autoloader had become expensive to maintain and that the M1128 had not been upgraded with a double V-hull.
-It was more efficient to eliminate the platform and focus on firepower improvements such as equipping Strykers with 30 mm cannons (M1296 Dragoon) and CROWS-J mounts, providing better distributed lethality capabilities that will not be lost from removing the MGS.
+It was more efficient to eliminate the platform and focus on firepower improvements such as equipping Strykers with 30 mm cannons (M1296 Dragoon) and CROWS-J mounts, providing better distributed lethality capabilities that would not be lost from removing the MGS.

 Foreign interest

 Canada had liquidated about half of its fleet of Leopard 1 main battle tanks in the early 2000s.
 The Canadian Army planned to replace the MBTs with 66 mobile gun systems.
 However in 2007, the Canadian Army reversed itself and decided instead to procure Leopard 2.

 Combat use

 The Stryker mobile gun system saw service in the Iraq War and the War in Afghanistan.